To play this game, you need a sharp eye, a quick mind and a 2017 National Electrical Code book.

 5) C, 16 AWG.
 Note that the language in 240.5(B)(4) requires each component of the field assembled extension cord to be listed.

 6) A, 15 amperes.
-408.52 requires that the overcurrent devices protecting these types of devices be limited to 15 amperes, unless interruption of the circuit could create a hazard.
+Section 408.52 requires that the overcurrent devices protecting these types of devices be limited to 15 amperes, unless interruption of the circuit could create a hazard.
 In that case, higher rated overcurrent devices are allowed, and short-circuit protection is required.
 Special types of enclosed fuses are also permitted for ratings of 2 amperes or less.

-8) A, motor circuit conductor.
+8) A, Motor circuit conductor.
 430.52(C) and Table 430.52 allow the maximum rating or setting of motor branch-circuit short-circuit and ground-fault protective devices to be much higher than in most normal circuits.
 This is to allow for the high inrush current (also known as locked rotor current or starting current) experienced when starting a motor.
-Assume we have a 60 hp, 460 volt, 3 phase motor with a full-load current (FLC) of 77 amperes; 430.22 would require a conductor with an ampacity of 125% the FLC, or 96.25 amperes.
+Assume we have a 60 hp, 460-volt, 3 phase motor with a full-load current (FLC) of 77 amperes; 430.22 would require a conductor with an ampacity of 125% the FLC, or 96.25 amperes.
 A 3 AWG copper conductor has an ampacity of 100 amps in the 75C column of Table 310.15(B)(16).
 In Table 430.52, an instantaneous trip breaker can be up to 800% of the FLC of the motor; 800% of 77 amperes would be 616 amperes.
-Although 430.52(C)(1) Exception No. 1 allows us to round up to the next standard ampere rating overcurrent device, which would be 700 amperes, it is likely that a 600 ampere device would be sufficient.
+Although 430.52(C)(1) Exception No. 1 allows us to round up to the next standard ampere rating overcurrent device, which would be 700 amperes, it is likely that a 600-ampere device would be sufficient.

-9) A, yes.
-110.4 states that the voltage rating of electrical equipment shall not be less than the nominal voltage of a circuit to which it is connected.
+9) A, Yes.
+Section 110.4 states that the voltage rating of electrical equipment shall not be less than the nominal voltage of a circuit to which it is connected.
 Actual voltages measured at any point in a system can vary depending on the supply voltage from the utility and the load on the system at any point in time.
 300.2(A) states that the wiring methods in Chapter 3 shall be used for 1000 volts, nominal, or less where not specifically limited in some section of Chapter 3.

-10) B, no. 230.70(A)(1) requires that the service disconnecting means be readily accessible and located either outside the building or inside nearest the point of entrance of the service conductors; however, we can use 230.6 to keep our conductors “considered outside the building” until they enter the equipment room located in the middle of the warehouse.
+10) B, No. Section 230.70(A)(1) requires that the service disconnecting means be readily accessible and located either outside the building or inside nearest the point of entrance of the service conductors; however, we can use 230.6 to keep our conductors “considered outside the building” until they enter the equipment room located in the middle of the warehouse.
 For example, we could use 230.6(4) and install the service conductors in a conduit 18” under the building until they turn up into the equipment room.